Oceanian art: Prehistoric

-The rock art of Australian Aborigines is the longest continuously practiced artistic tradition in the world.
+The rock art of First Australians is the longest continuously practiced artistic tradition in the world.
 These sites, found in Arnhem Land, Australia, are divided into three periods: Pre-Estuarine (c.
 40,000?–6000 BC), Estuarine (c.
 6000 BC–500 AD), and Fresh Water (c.
 500 AD–present).
 They are dated based on the styles and content of the art.
 Pre-Estuarine, the oldest, is characterized by imagery in a red ocher pigment.
 However, by about 6000 BC, increasingly elaborate images begin to appear, marking the beginning of the Estuarine period.
 These rock paintings served several functions.
 Some were used in magic, others to increase animal populations for hunting, while some were simply for amusement.
 One of the more elaborate collections of rock art in this area is the site of Ubirr, a favored camping ground during wet seasons which has had its rock faces painted many times over thousands of years.

 Sculpture in Oceania first appears on New Guinea as a series of stone figures found throughout the island, but mostly in mountainous highlands.
 Establishing a chronological timeframe for these pieces in most cases is difficult, but one has been dated to 1500 BC.
 The content of the sculptures fit into three categories: mortars, pestles, and freestanding figures.
 The tops of many pestles contain images, often of birds or human heads.
 Mortars show similar imagery, or sometimes geometric patterns.
 Freestanding figures again portray similar themes: humans, animals, and phalluses.
 The original significance of these pieces however, are unknown, but were perhaps used in the context of rituals.

 Another early culture with an artistic tradition are the Lapita, dating from about 1500 BC to 500 BC, who are thought to be the ancestors of the modern day cultures of Polynesia and Island Melanesia.
 The culture was formed by the second wave of Oceanic settlers.
 The name comes from the site of Lapita in New Caledonia, which was among the first places its distinctive sculpture would be found.
 It is debated exactly where the culture developed, but the people themselves originally came from Southeast Asia.
 Their art is best known by its ceramics, which include elaborate geometric motifs and sometimes anthropomorphic imagery.
 It is thought some of the designs may be related to modern Polynesian tattoos and barkcloths.
 They were created by firing a comblike tool that stamped the designs on to wet clay.
 Each stamp would have one design and would be layered until an elaborate pattern was created.
 Their usage was primarily, in cooking, serving, and storing food.